How to Write a News Script for TV News

 Passive voice writing jumbles up the usual sequence of subject, verb, object in active voice writing.
 This sounds like a lesson from English class, but it really makes a critical difference in broadcast news writing.

-An active voice sentence is, "The robber fired the gun."
-You see the subject, verb, and object.
-A passive sentence is, "The gun was fired by the robber."
-The object and verb came before the subject.
-Viewers have to wait until the end of the line to know who did what.
+An active voice helps distinguish between verbs and subjects.
+For example, an active sentence would be, "The burglar fired the gun," as opposed to a passive sentence such as, "The gun was fired by the burglar."
+You can see in the passive sentence that viewers have to wait until the end of the line to know who did what.

-By shifting the focus of the sentence to the subject of the news conference, you can put the sentence in the present tense and give it extra punch.
-"The mayor says he wants to slash taxes by 20 percent.
-He made the announcement at a news conference."
+However, if you shift the focus of the sentence to the subject of the news conference, you end up putting the sentence in the present tense.
+This gives it more immediacy and makes it sound less stale.
+For example, "Mayor Johnson says he intends to slash local taxes by 20 percent.
+Johnson made the announcement at a news conference."

 Write Stories for People